 Initially incubated by the International AIDS Vaccines Initiative (IAVI) with seed funding from the Robert Wood Johnson Foundation, the Human Vaccines Project followed this first meeting with a series of workshops on specific components of its scientific and business plans.
 With a growing number of collaborations, the Human Vaccines Project launched as an independent global nonprofit organization, supported by a founding Board of Directors and an internationally recognized Scientific Steering Committee.

 The Human Vaccines Project is a global nonprofit that brings together leading stakeholders across academia, industry, governments, and nonprofits.

 Focused on pre-competitive immunology research, our mission is to accelerate the development of vaccines and immunotherapies against major global infectious diseases and cancers by decoding the human immune system.

 Under our consortium model, we have created a network of leading university and academic research centers that serve as our scientific hubs.
 These scientific hubs work collaboratively to develop and execute our scientific plan.

 The Human Vaccines Project engages various organizations with significant expertise in legal, financial and science operations to support our programs.
 Operational partners include:

-Vanderbilt Institute for Clinical and Transnational Research (VICTR): VICTR is one of the world’s leading clinical research coordinating centers focused on rapidly translating scientific discoveries to patient care.
+Vanderbilt Institute for Clinical and Translational Research (VICTR): VICTR is one of the world’s leading clinical research coordinating centers focused on rapidly translating scientific discoveries to patient care.
 VICTR coordinates studies for over $300 million in scientific grants over 60 clinical sites across the US and internationally.
 VICTR’s staff of over 250 has extensive expertise in project management, regulatory, data management, and software development.
 Over the past five years, VICTR has served as the coordinating center for Clinical and Translational Science Award (CTSA), which is one the largest research networks globally focused on translational science.
 Last year, VICTR received a $71.6 million award, VUMC’s largest grant ever, to serve as the Data and Research Support Center for the Precision Medicine Initiative.